zolutal/dwat/README.md

 My focus so far has been on making the type information (specifically structs) present in DWARF info easier to work with, so functionality related to that is largely what is implemented at this point.

 **Current Features**:
-- Get a dictionary of all structs
+- Get a list of types by name
-- Get a list of all variables
+- Get a map of types by name
-- Basic formating of parsed struct information to C style struct definitions
+- Recursive formating of parsed struct, union information to C style struct definitions

 **TODO**:
 - test array lengths more thoroughly